ethangriffith2004/hide-and-peek-simulator/README.md

 ## Background

-Growing up, I played *Wii Party* with my family religiously.
+Growing up, I enjoyed playing *Wii Party* with my family.
 One of the minigames within it, "Hide-and-Peek", has stuck with me.
 It is a simple hide-and-seek game.

 The mechanics of the game are:
 - Three players (hiders) choose between seven spots; more than 1 player can hide in the same spot.